cb-technologists/blog/content/posts/windows-containers.md

     * As mentioned in the document, the [Multiple Node Pool feature](https://docs.microsoft.com/en-us/azure/aks/use-multiple-node-pools) is also needed to create a separate Windows node pool.
 3. Create a resource group (if no existing resource group for AKS deployment exists)
 4. Create an AKS cluster
-    * You can use ```--nodepool-name``` with ```aks create cluster``` to name your default node pool i.e default
+    * You can use ```--nodepool-name``` with ```aks create cluster``` to name your default node pool i.e ```default```
 5. Add a Windows Server node pool
     * This will be a node pool for agents, we can name it ```--name winage```

 Node pools gives us the possibility to extend our Jenkins cluster for more types of machines depending on our use and budget (See available [options and default values](https://docs.microsoft.com/en-us/cli/azure/ext/aks-preview/aks/nodepool?view=azure-cli-latest#ext-aks-preview-az-aks-nodepool-add)).
-In this case as an example, we are going to add two more identical pools but you can pick different machine sizes and node counts depending on your need (just make sure that the master VMs supports Premium Storage as Jenkins requires high IOPS):
+As an example, we are going to add two more identical pools but you can pick different machine sizes and node counts depending on your need (just make sure that the master VMs supports Premium Storage as Jenkins requires high IOPS):

 * Linux Jenkins master pool example: